Origin Stories: NumerologyJune 9th, 2021

 Numerology and Religion

 Early Christianity drew heavily on this tradition of number mysticism, using gematria, and borrowing from the Neoplatonists, the keepers of the teachings of Pythagoras and Plato who were active around the cities of Alexandria and Athens from the 3rd to the 5th centuries AD.
 These Neoplatonists, including such figures as Plotinus and the early mathematician Hypatia, took a decidedly mystical view of life and built an entire cosmology around numerological ideas.
 Another of their kind, Iamblichus, is particularly important in the history of numerology, being responsible for preserving the work of Pythagoras for us to enjoy today.
+Numerology can play a huge part in wellbeing, as seen at The Isbourne Centre in Cheltenham.

 Early Christianity saw a power struggle between the Gnostics (who worshipped many Gods) and Catholics (who worshipped the one God), yet both engaged heavily in numerology.
 For example, Gnostics attributed the name of Jesus to the number 888, practising gematria to discern the will of the Gods, whilst Catholics, including prominent figures such as Augustine, believed that the mysteries of scripture could be understood through numerical investigation.
 Augustine, writing extensively during the 5th century, would even organise his writings according to numerological principles.

 In the centuries after the fall of the Western Roman Empire, it is thought that many of the original Pythagorean teachings found a new home first in Byzantium and then further East, where they were eagerly applied and developed within the growing faith of Islam.
 This occurred mainly at the hands of a mystical sect known as The Brethren of Purity.
 Operating out of the city of Basra during the Islamic Golden Age around the 9th or 10th century, these people held that numbers were the way to understand and come closer to unity.
-Even today, numerology is held in high esteem by Sufi’s, though not so much by mainstream Islam which mostly deems the practice, where used for the purposes of divination or to attain otherwise hidden knowledge, to be haram (forbidden, unlawful).
+Even today, numerology is held in high esteem by Sufi’s, though not so much by mainstream Islam which mostly deems the practice, were used for the purposes of divination or to attain otherwise hidden knowledge, to be haram (forbidden, unlawful).

 The Tree of Life